Dynamic Objects

 Note

-As part of the Scene Setup Window, you will see a button to Append Input Data to Input.ini.
+As part of the Scene Setup Window, you will see a button to Append Input Data to Input.ini if you are using the standard input system.
 This button will add raw input mappings to your input, so we can record and visualize the buttons the participant presses during your experience.

 Alternatively, you can add several bindings to your Config/DefaultInput.ini file.
 Copy this file into your DefaultInput.ini file.

 You will see the controllers as Dynamic Objects in SceneExplorer.
-You will also see the Participant's inputs in the popup in the bottom left corner.
+You will also see the Participant's inputs in the popup in the top left corner.

 Advanced Dynamic Objects